 Schwarz Wine Co.

 With family roots and extensive wine-making experience in the South of France, there is a strong French connection which drives the style and feel of Spinifex.
-Started in 2001 by Peter Schell and Magali Gely, Spinifex sources grapes from some of the oldest Barossa and Eden Valley vineyards planted to the classic Mediterranean varieties (Shirax, Grenache, Mataro, Cinsault, Carignan and Ugni Blanc) that have been successfully grown in the Barossa for over 150 years.
+Peter Schell and Magali Gely, Spinifex source grapes from some of the oldest Barossa and Eden Valley vineyards planted to classic Mediterranean varieties (Shiraz, Grenache, Mataro, Cinsault, Carignan and Ugni Blanc) that have been successfully grown in the Barossa for over 150 years.
 With a winemaking philosophy that embraces sustainable vineyard practises and minimal intervention in the winery, there is a strong focus on producing wines where balance, purity of fruit and restraint is key.
 Such an approach delivers wines with a strong sense of integrity, personality, regional character and style.